-With regard to the WIP, the Chamber supports reasonable, scientifically-valid efforts to protect the Chesapeake Bay.
-The Chamber objects to the imposition of Total Maximum Daily Load (TMDL) requirements that will diminish economic development and impose unjustifiable limits on business activities and economic growth in Loudoun County.
+The Chamber supports reasonable, scientifically-valid efforts to protect the Chesapeake Bay.
 The Chamber supports a final WIP that achieves the requirements imposed by state and federal governments with the least possible cost and burden to Loudoun's businesses and commercial taxpayers.
-The WIP also must reflect the input of business stakeholders who will be required to comply with the process and its restrictions, and bear the costs of compliance for years to come.
+The WIP also must reflect the input of business stakeholders who will be required to comply with the process and its restrictions and bear the costs of compliance for years to come.